 Depending on each team’s strengths, skill sets, and goals on the field, there are different formations they can choose to play.

-Some configurations focus more on attacking while others set up in more of a defensive form.
+Some configurations focus more on attacking, while others are set up in more of a defensive form.
 Knowing the difference between the two and which ones are most commonly used can help you understand how the players will be positioned on the field.

 - Formation 3-4-2-1.
 When looking for a formation that puts pressure on the opposing team, this is the one to choose.
 It is set up like the 3-4-3, except it pulls two of the attacking forwards further back to offer more defensively.
 On the field, you’ll have your striker, followed by two forwards on each side, then four midfielders, with three defenders in the back.